Asimq/cww/README.md

    - This exposes port **54321** on your host.
 You can change the left side of `-p` if you want to use a different external port.
    - The container will automatically restart if Docker or Windows restarts.

-4. Set environment variables as needed:
+4. Set environment variables as needed (applies to all OSes):
    - See the [Environment Variables for CWW Backend](#environment-variables-for-cww-backend) section for available variables and their defaults.
-   - **Windows:**
-     1. Open the Start Menu and search for `Environment Variables`.
-     2. Click on `Edit the system environment variables`.
-     3. In the System Properties window, click `Environment Variables...`.
-     4. Under `User variables` or `System variables`, click `New...`.
-     5. Enter the variable name (e.g., `CWW_PORT`) and value (e.g., `54321`).
-     6. Click OK to save.
-Repeat for each variable you want to set.
-     7. Restart the cww-backend service for changes to take effect.
-   - **Docker:**
-     Example to set variables:
+   - **Windows:** Set environment variables in the System Properties > Environment Variables dialog before installing or starting the service.
+Restart the service after making changes.
+   - **Linux (systemd):** Set environment variables in the `.service` file using `Environment=` lines, or use a systemd drop-in override.
+Reload and restart the service after changes.
+   - **macOS (launchd):** Set environment variables in the `.plist` file under the `EnvironmentVariables` section.
+Reload and restart the service after changes.
+   - **Docker:** Use the `-e` flag to set environment variables when running the container:
      ```sh
      docker run -d --restart unless-stopped \
        -e CWW_PORT=54321 -e CWW_SESSION_TTL=3600 -e CWW_CLEANUP_INTERVAL=300 \